tmpfernando/eMojiSync/README.md

 ## ✨ Web Version Highlights
 - **Zero Installation:** Open the link and start streaming.
 - **Cross-Platform:** Works on any modern browser (Chrome, Edge, Firefox).
-- **OBS Browser Source Ready:** A clean, dedicated link for a transparent background in your stream.
 - **Low Latency:** Optimized Web Audio API for instant voice reaction.

 ---